serverless/serverless/docs/providers/aws/guide/functions.md

       - arn:aws:lambda:region:XXXXXX:layer:LayerName:Y
 ```

-Layers can be used in combination with `runtime: provided` to implement your own custom runtime on
+Layers can be used in combination with `runtime: provided` or `runtime: provided.al2` to implement your own custom runtime on
 AWS Lambda.

 To publish Lambda Layers, check out the [Layers](./layers.md) documentation.